 - I asked the head of an ad agency what marketing tips he had for my upcoming book.
 He said, first thing, “Make an audiobook.
 For your kind of book, people will love listening to it while they drive into work.”

-So Claudia, my wife who has been supportive of every aspect of this effort, set up her office in our house to be a mini-recording studio.
+So Claudia, my wife at the time who had been supportive of every aspect of this effort, set up her office in our house to be a mini-recording studio.
 I wrote to Tucker Max that I was going to make an audiobook.
 He wrote back:

 “James, where are you doing the audio, and who’s editing it?
 Please tell me you aren’t just doing it yourself with your Mac and a mic you bought online.”